An engaged Facebook community can make all the difference in achieving your fundraising goals.

 About the Cora Ball

-The Cora Ball is a easy-to-use laundry ball that catches microfibers that shed off our clothes in the washer.
+The Cora Ball is an easy-to-use laundry ball that catches microfibers that shed off our clothes in the washer.
 It’s inspired by the natural design of ocean coral and its ability to effectively filter water.
 Cora Balls are reusable, easy to clean, and take no extra time to use.
-You can learn about about them here.